wesleyfongchong/website-content/post/web-platform-api/javascript-async-defer/index.md

 ### No defer or async, in the body

-Here's how a page loads a script without neither defer or async, put at the end of the `body` tag, just before it closes:
+Here's how a page loads a script without defer or async, put at the end of the `body` tag, just before it closes:

 ![Without defer or async, in the body end](without-defer-async-body.png)